pmchrist/Capsule_Climate/notes.md

     - Experiment with sizes of economy to see improvement in the CI     <- No difference
     - At the end, we can do scatter plots of emissions, for example emissions/market_Share for CP       <- Pointless as we are losing the dynamics and we can deduce same information from the existent plots for CP
     - Add logger for the critical parameters so that we can re use experiments and organize them easier     <- Done!
 Hopefully helps
     - Make a Plot of tipping point for the sustainability opinion for when society goes into green production vs brown - production.
 How to incorporate Fossils price? <- We need to keep a track of CP emissions overall, EP green share, HH opinions. best way is to just save them and show side by side.
-First, added parallelization, which took some time
+First, added parallelization, which took some time.
+And finally we visualzie it all on a 2d grid with the different opinion initializations.
+Done!
 4) Integrate Sustainabiltiy Opinion into Job Market

 # Nice ToDo: